2024-2025 Academic Catalog

 Course description is currently unavailable.This laboratory course is designed to help the student develop clinical skills and reasoning essential to the examination, evaluation, and physical therapy intervention of orthopedic patients.
 Emphasis is focused on clinical reasoning and clinical skill development as they apply to common extremity and spine pathologies.
 Skills include: examination techniques, use of modalities, therapeutic exercise, soft tissue techniques, mechanical traction, and articular mobilization.
 Prerequisite(s): Successful completion of all prior course work as outlined in the University of Dayton DPT curriculum.
 Corequisite(s): DPT 985.

 DPT 976.
-Examination and Intervention: Orthopedics II.
+Examination and Intervention: Advanced Musculoskeletal Topics.
 4 Hours

 DPT 977.
 Examination and Intervention: Advanced Physical Therapy I. 4 Hours